mcnorman96/pythonBeer/README.md

 Use Swagger/OpenAPI for backend API docs ✅
 Need to make DOCS for all endpoints

-- Check if token has expired

 - End-to-End Tests
 Add Cypress UI testing.

-- Dockerize Client
-Add Docker support for frontend for easier deployment.

 - Internationalization (i18n)
 Support multiple languages.